According to UN FAO

 since 2004, initially on specific initiatives such as sustainable fishing and forestry.
 Then in January 2010, we became the first UK company to sign up to the WWF Seafood Charter

 .
 This commits M&S and WWF to work as partners to drive M&S’s supply chains towards responsible sourcing of sustainable seafood, and to take a leadership role in bringing improvement to fisheries and fish farming globally.

 We are also a member of the Sustainable Seafood Coalition

 , a cross-industry group in the UK using our influence as seafood businesses to tackle seafood sustainability issues since 2012.
 We are united in a vision for sustainable seafood and have pledged to work together to achieve this.

 We are committed to providing a high level of transparency about our fish and seafood policies and the sustainability status of the species we sell.
 We communicate to our customers and the public via a number of channels including this website, in-store décor and on pack messages.
 Our seafood products which meet our strict criteria for responsibly farmed fish and responsibly caught wild fish are also eligible for a Plan A product attribute.
-Around 86% of fish and shellfish sold (by volume) in 2015/16 had at least one Plan A product attribute.
+Around 88% of wild-caught fish and shellfish sold (by volume) in 2016/17 had at least one Plan A product attribute.
 Find out more about our approach to product sustainability.